open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

   # out some undesired topologies.
   predicates:
   - # ...
+  spreadPolicy:
-  # SpreadPolicy contain two terms, which work
+    # spreadConstraints contain two terms, which work
     # independently and jointly.
-  spreadPolicy:
+    spreadConstraints:
     # When multiple terms are used, the user should specify their weights.
     # The scheduler will consider to first do the spread according to the
     # terms with higher weight.